ronaldbosma/InstallNetCoreRuntimeAndHostingTask/README.md

 5. Uploads any logs created by the installer.
 6. Performs an IIS reset if specified.

-That task does not use PowerShell remoting so it will download and install .NET Core on the server where the task is run.
+The task does not use PowerShell remoting so it will download and install .NET Core on the server where the task is run.

 ### Does it uninstall older versions of .NET Core?